MarcusHSmith/marcusmth-nextjs/content/blog/how-to-get-monetized-on-youtube-in-2023.md

 ![Youtube Promotion 02-05-2023](/images/youtube-promotions-02-05-2023.jpg)

 Thus far I’ve spent $127.61 and received 13,144 views and 2,222 subscribers.
 I’ve found that targeting cheaper countries gives better return on investment as well as targeting countries where the video takes place.

+If you found this helpful you may enjoy [My guide to filming walking videos](/how-to-film-walking-videos-for-youtube) or [Nomadic Ambience Camera Equipment](/nomadic-ambience-camera-equipment)